Houzz is the new way to design your home.

 Siemasko + Verbridge

-this Queen Anne style home sits proudly in Cambridge's Avon Hill Historic District.
+Originally designed by J. Merrill Brown in 1887, this Queen Anne style home sits proudly in Cambridge's Avon Hill Historic District.
 Past was blended with present in the restoration of this property to its original 19th century elegance.
-The design satisfied historical requirements with its attention to authentic detailsand materials; it also satisfied
+The design satisfied historical requirements with its attention

-this Queen Anne-style Victorian home had fallen into neglect and disrepair.
+Built in 1887 by Charles Burt Sumner, one of the founders of Pomona College, this Queen Anne-style Victorian home had fallen into neglect and disrepair.
 The College hired us to restore the home to its original grandeur in 1992.
-We even managed to uncover the original paint scheme and replicate the historic colors.
+We even managed to uncover the original paint scheme and replicate the historic

 This authentic and distinguished California Victorian house is known as Queen Anne style

 Queen Anne.
 This authentic and distinguished California Victorian house is known as Queen Anne style.
-Interestingly, the refined fretwork that you see here is most likely an indigenous interpretation.
-Plentiful redwood, a naturally decay-resistant species, was used for many of these highly prized
+Interestingly, the refined fretwork that you see here is most likely an indigenous interpretation

 Dick Clark + Associates